-Countries with democratic governments and win popular elections can experience uprisings to challenge that government as currently occurring in Ukraine and Venezuela.
+Countries with democratic governments and win popular elections can experience uprisings to challenge that government.
 These uprisings are significant to make convincing news coverage: clearly a lot of people are upset and even supportive of a some form of change.
 It is not clear that these groups represent a majority.
 Even at the peak of the uprisings, the popularly elected government would likely win another election.
 The reason is that despite the photogenic crowds, there are sufficient more who are not protesting and among the protesters there is no common group or ideal that can win a majority vote.

 The model of a democratic government that I am somewhat familiar with (the US Constitutional Government), both in its text and our experience over two centuries demonstrates a democratic republic form of democratic elections of representatives into multiple competing branches.
 Our constitution was written in a very different time defined by a territory of virtually no significant relevance in global politics, by framers in a pre-industrial economy roughly split by agrarian and mercantile economies, and who recently experienced a failure of a previous government among largely politically independent but economically dependent states.

 In the initial adoption of the constitution and in the process of amendments, there is a clear understanding of a different concept of consent that needs to be broader than the popular elections.
 The ratification of the constitution and any amendments required a consent by a super majority (2/3 or 3/4 of votes) instead of a simple majority.
 A super-majority can only be reached by a coalition of competing factions agreeing to tolerate each other’s differences.
 All factions agree to compete within the constraints of the government.

 This consent was won once to allow the government to start.
 But that result could have been prevented by a significant non-unified minority.
 That minority may not have any shared values except the refusal to grant consent to the new government.